The Truth About Winter in Malta

 107FCA3F-4003-4E27-828E-9C634D9441B5.jpg

 So you think you're moving to the Mediterranean for long, hot summers and short, mild winters?
 Think again.
-I've lived in Malta for over 7 years now and I think it's time, to tell the truth about winter in Malta.
+I've lived in Malta for 15 years now and I think it's time to tell the truth about winter in Malta.
 As a nation, we've been holding a deep, dark secret for many years, one that shocks and disturbs people when they survive their first winter here...Winters in Malta are f**king freezing.

 Average Temperature of Winter in Malta